Gratitude (Brandon Lake song)

 "Gratitude" is a song by Brandon Lake.
 The song was released on June 3, 2022, as the third single from his second studio album, House of Miracles (2020).
 Lake co-wrote the song with Benjamin Hastings and Dante Bowe.
 Jacob Sooter worked on the production of the single.

 The song peaked at number one on the US Hot Christian Songs chart published by Billboard.
+At the 2023 GMA Dove Awards, "Gratitude" was nominated for Song of the Year and Worship Recorded Song of the Year awards.

 Background

 "Gratitude" was released as a track on his second studio album, House of Miracles, on August 14, 2020 via Bethel Music.
 The radio version of "Gratitude" was released on June 3, 2022, making it the third single from the album.

+On September 21, 2025, Lake led worship at the memorial service of Charlie Kirk held at State Farm Stadium in Phoenix, Arizona.
+The assassination of Charlie Kirk occurred in Utah on September 10, 2025.
+Following this, "Gratitude" re-entered the Billboard Digital Song Sales at No. 1, making it Lake's second leader.

 Writing and development

 Brandon Lake shared in interview with Billboard that song came about during a trip to Australia to co-write with friends who were in Hillsong.
 During a writing session with Benjamin Hastings at his apartment overlooking the Sydney Opera House, Lake discussed with Hastings over how they had nothing to God that is impressive, and how humbling it was, thus inspiring the lyrics of the song.
 Unsatified with the initial production around the song, Lake decided to record the song in one-take with an acoustic guitar for an organic feel, the production of the final version being done afterward.